killbill/killbill-payu-latam-plugin/README.md

 Notes:
 * Make sure to replace *ACCOUNT_ID* with the id of the Kill Bill account
+* This call can take some time, make sure to update the plugin timeout accordingly (property `org.killbill.payment.plugin.timeout`)

 Here is what happens behind the scenes: